Second Punic War

 The Romans established a lodgement in north-east Iberia in 218 BC; the Carthaginians repeatedly attempted and failed to reduce it.
-In 211 the Romans took the offensive in Iberia and were badly defeated but maintained their hold on the north east.
+In 211 the Romans took the offensive in Iberia and were badly defeated but maintained their hold on the north-east.
 In 209 BC the new Roman commander Publius Scipio captured Carthago Nova, the main Carthaginian base in the peninsula.
-In 208 Scipio defeated Hasdrubal, although Hasdrubal was able to withdraw most of his troops into Gaul and then Cisalpine Gaul in spring 207 BC.
+In 208 Scipio defeated Hasdrubal, although Hasdrubal was able to withdraw most of his troops into Gaul and then Cisalpine Gaul in early 207 BC.
 This new Carthaginian invasion was defeated at the Battle of the Metaurus.
 At the battle of Ilipa in 206 Scipio permanently ended the Carthaginian presence in Iberia.

 Scipio invaded Carthaginian Africa in 204 BC, compelling the Carthaginian Senate to recall Hannibal's army from Italy.
 The final engagement of the war took place between armies under Scipio and Hannibal at Zama in 202 and resulted in Hannibal's defeat and in Carthage suing for peace.
 The peace treaty dictated by Rome stripped Carthage of all of its overseas territories and some of its African ones.
 An indemnity of 10,000 silver talents was to be paid over 50 years.
 Carthage was prohibited from waging war outside Africa, and in Africa only with Rome's express permission.
 Henceforth it was clear Carthage was politically subordinate to Rome.
 Rome used Carthaginian military activity against the Numidians as a pretext to declare war again in 149 BC starting the Third Punic War.
 In 146 BC the Romans stormed the city of Carthage, sacked it, slaughtered most of its population and completely demolished it.